Missouri judge hears lawsuit challenging Biden student debt relief plan - NewsBreak

 “The effects have to have been caused by the national emergency and the relief has to be designed to remedy those harms,” Netter said.
 “The fact that the pandemic conditions seem to be improving now are neither here nor there.”

+This article first appeared in the Missouri Independent , a sister site of the Nebraska Examiner in the States Newsroom Network.

-The post Missouri judge hears lawsuit challenging Biden student debt relief plan appeared first on Missouri Independent .
+The post Missouri judge hears lawsuit challenging Biden student debt relief plan appeared first on Nebraska Examiner .

 Comments / 0